stlsmiths/quasar-vite-chips/README.md

 Note: Quasar CLI + Vite is still BETA and this demo requires Node > 16.xx

+### Status / Notes

+This repo is intended to help me transition some of my older apps that use Vue 2.x or 3.x and older Quasar into the new Q + Vite format.

+Currently converting key components from the Trussia-Q app
+ * QSelectChips ... was old `TRTagsComp`
+ * old `TRDatePicker`
+ * old `TRAutoComp`
+ * old `TRNoteEditor` which uses QEditor with custom toolbars

 ## Created ...
 ```bash
 yarn create quasar